va1da5/aws-iam-policy-engine/README.md

 - [x] Principle/NotPrinciple
 - [x] Add Null condition
 - [x] Support for multivalued context keys using `ForAllValues:` and `ForAnyValue:`
+- [x] Support for variables in policies
-- [ ] Support for variables in policies
+- [ ] Tests for variables in policies

 ## AWS IAM Policies